The video experts blog

 - More equipment: With multi-camera streaming, you need multiple cameras and cables to link the cameras to a central hub.
 You may also have multiple audio input sources.

 - More staff: It is possible to engage in multi-camera streaming.
-However, multi-camera streaming works best when you have a team to manage the different channels and behind-the-scenes work.
+However, a multi-camera streaming setup works best when you have a team to manage the different channels and behind-the-scenes work.

 - More skills: You need more advanced skills to create a multi-camera stream.
-You or your team needs to understand how to do live video mixing.
+You or your team needs to understand how to set up multiple cameras for live streaming and do live video mixing.

-- More data: Multiple cameras produce much more data.
+- More data: Multiple camera streaming produces much more data.
 Managing, streaming, and storing all this additional data requires diligence and more computing power.

 However, the advantages are worth it; this type of broadcast is getting more accessible than ever.
 In the past, multi-camera streaming required a significant crew and a television studio.
 Today, with the best live stream software, you can make a high-quality, multi-camera live stream with one person or a small team within a reasonable budget.